 Descartes (affecting a regal air): Plus ça change, plus c'est la meme chose.

 zombie: We shall return after this message...

 (commercial voice over): In our possible world - according to statistics, four out of five zombies suffer from real (but un-painful) hemorroids.
-Do not be embarrassed totin' 'round that 'roid ring anymore!
+Don't be embarrassed totin' 'round that 'roid ring anymore!
 Use Preparation Z, the anti-hemorroid ointment specially formulated for us zombies!
 The "Z" means zero swelling.
 Get yers' today!
-That's Preparation Z, available at fine zombie-marts everywhere...
+That's Preparation Z, available at fine, zombie-marts everywhere.

 Russell: No!
 Compared to counter-realism, even dogmatically doubting one's own existence is downright sane!

-zombie: Should we not just allow geologists the final say on the "question" as to whether rocks contain "intentional components" and "mime" ability in them and chemists on the "question" as to whether mercury-containing thermostats have these properties in them?
+zombie: Should we not just allow geologists the final-say on the "question" as to whether rocks contain "intentional components" and "mime" ability in them and chemists on the "question" as to whether mercury-containing thermostats incorporate these properties in them?

 zombie: For the first time, I begin to grasp why we zombies are objects of a warped fascination to certain people on a Myspace group.
 Because we are unreal!
-That is the nexus we have been struggling to find up here in our possible world.
+That's the nexus - which we have been struggling to isolate up here in our possible world.
 Could you sum-up this counter-realism for the lay-zombie?